joist-framework/joist/docs/DESIGN.md

   // The actual instance of the component defined by the user
   componentInstance: ComponentInstance<C>;

+  // metadata used to create the element
+  componentMetadata: Metadata<S>;

   // the components state container.
 Is the only way to update the component template
   componentState: State<S>;